microsoft/azure-maven-plugins/azure-webapp-maven-plugin/README.md

     $ az login
     $ az account set --subscription <subscription Id>
     ```

-## More Samples
-A few typical usages of Maven Plugin for Azure App Service Web Apps are listed at [Web App Samples](../docs/web-app-samples.md).
-You can choose one to quickly get started.

 ## Azure App Service
 In this section, you can see how to integrate the Maven plugin with different kinds of Azure App Services.